amz-tools/amazon-sp-api/README.md

 # amazon-sp-api (client for the Amazon Selling Partner API)

 The client handles calls to the Amazon Selling Partner API.
-It wraps up all the necessary stuff such as requesting access token and calling the API and also provides some convenience, i.e. a wrapper for requesting and downloading reports and an internal handling/throttling of rate limits.
+It wraps up all the necessary stuff such as requesting access tokens and providing (a simplified!) way of calling the API, but also provides some convenience, i.e. a wrapper for requesting and downloading reports and an internal handling of rate limits when calls are throttled.

 ```diff
 - Please note: There are a few breaking changes if you are